-Staff should immediately report to their Supervisor or Management any theft, unethical act or practice that could be considered corrupt, observed in the workplace.
+Staff should immediately inform Management any theft, unethical act or practice that could be considered corrupt, observed in the workplace.
 Any perceived security or safety issue of risk should be reported.
 In the event of serious misconduct or if circumstances require, staff may report a matter to the Administrator.